trntv/apis-list/README.md

 - [Freelancer](https://github.com/apis-list/apis-list/blob/main/apis/freelancer/freelancer.md) - Hire in any profession you can think of using our API, on demand–developers, designers, photographers, copywriters, delivery people, manufacturers and more
 - [GamerPower](https://github.com/apis-list/apis-list/blob/main/apis/gamerpower/gamerpower.md) - The GamerPower API (Aka Game Giveaway Tracker API) is available for everyone to use
 - [Gumroad](https://github.com/apis-list/apis-list/blob/main/apis/gumroad/gumroad.md) - Gumroad helps creators do more of what they love by offering tools to get paid online, they have sent over $202M to artists, designers, educators, writers, influencers and more
-- [Holiday API](https://github.com/apis-list/apis-list/blob/main/apis/holiday-api/holiday-api.md) - Start developing for free
 - [MLScrape](https://github.com/apis-list/apis-list/blob/main/apis/mlscrape/mlscrape.md) - MLScrape is an API that allows you to scrape data from any online shop without having to maintain your own web scraper - simply send the product URL to our API
 - [Marketcloud](https://github.com/apis-list/apis-list/blob/main/apis/marketcloud/marketcloud.md) - It covers inventory and database, carts and checkout, payments, user authentication, and more
 - [PayPal](https://github.com/apis-list/apis-list/blob/main/apis/paypal/paypal.md) - Enables your customers to sign in to your web site quickly and securely using their PayPal login credentials
-- [Postmen](https://github.com/apis-list/apis-list/blob/main/apis/postmen/postmen.md) - Download Postmen's JSON schema
+- [Postmates](https://github.com/apis-list/apis-list/blob/main/apis/postmates/postmates.md) - Build on-demand delivery into your app or website
 - [Product Hunt](https://github.com/apis-list/apis-list/blob/main/apis/product-hunt/product-hunt.md) - The best new products, every day
 - [Quantumdigital](https://github.com/apis-list/apis-list/blob/main/apis/quantumdigital/quantumdigital.md) -  QuantumDigital’s APIs make navigating the USPS, securing national consumer and business lists, uploading your own designs or lists, and shipping small order marketing materials a breeze
 - [Reverb](https://github.com/apis-list/apis-list/blob/main/apis/reverb/reverb.md) - Sell and buy music related merchandise